skytable/docs/docs/protocol/data-types.md

 ### Typed array

 A typed array is like a flat array, but with the exception that it can only hold two types: either a [simple type](#simple-types) or a `NUL`.
-You can think of it to be like: there is either an element of one type -- or there is no element.
-Since this array just has one type -- unlike flat arrays, they don't have any tsymbol for every element.
+Since this array just has a specific type in its declaration, unlike flat arrays, `tsymbol`s are not required.

+You can think of it to be like:

+- there is either no element (integer value of `0`; also called `NULL`)
+- there is an error (integer value of `21`; also called `NAK`)
+- or there is an element of the declared type

 Say a programming language represents an array like: